starlifting1/starlifting1.github.io/README.md

 # starlifting1.github.io

-This is just a webpage demo test.
+This is only a webpage demo test.